speters217/yelp_classification/README.md

-# Logistic Regression Classifier for Yelp Dataset
+# Logistic Regression for Yelp Dataset
 Predicting Yelp ratings by using the text of reviews.